nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/docker-image/nuxeo-kubernetes-deployment.md

 #### StatefulSets

-A [Kubernetes StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) Manages the deployment and scaling of a set of Pods, and provides guarantees about the ordering and uniqueness of these Pods.
+A [Kubernetes StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) Manages the deployment and scaling of a set of Pods, and provides guarantees about the ordering and uniqueness of these pods.
 StatefulSets are valuable for applications that require one or more of the following.

 - Stable, unique network identifiers.
 - Stable, persistent storage.